 1. Start very light and build up.
 Deadlift 2 times a week and do about 2-3 sets of 5 reps after a warm-up.
 Add 10 lbs to your deadlift every workout.

-4. After a few more weeks reduce your deadlifting workouts to just one time a week.
-At one point (usually 315 – 360lbs ) you will need to deload.
-Some may be able to continue but it’s better to deload and start a new training cycle.
+3. After a few more weeks, reduce your deadlifting workouts to just one time a week.
+Somewhere between 315lbs and 360lbs, you will need to deload.
+Some may be able to continue, but it’s better to deload and start a new training cycle.

-In my case I did 10 x 3 to 8 x 3 to 4×3…..1×3.
-You can do whatever you like as long as you are peaking and you are not overworking.
+In my case, I did 10 x 3 to 8 x 3 to 4×3…..1×3.
+You can do whatever you like as long as you are peaking and not overtraining.

-You can for example start with one working set of ten (1×10) and work up to 1 x 3.
-This option is particularly good, if you are also doing some decent squat workouts.
+You can, for example, start with one working set of ten (1×10) and work up to 1×3.
+This option is particularly good, if you are also doing heavy squats in your routine.

-For me I prefer the 10 x 3 approach, but it really depends on your body type and the rest of your training routine.
+I prefer the 10×3 approach, but it really depends on your body type and the rest of your training routine.

 6. Once you reach a peak, deload and build back up

-Once you have reached your peak deload and start all over again with a new weight 10 – 20 lbs heavier than your previous starting weight.
-Build up to a peak again and repeat it all over until you have reached 405 lbs or more.
+Once you have peaked, reduce the weight and start all over again with a new weight 10 – 20 lbs heavier than your previous starting weight.
+Build up to a peak again and repeat the process until 405 lbs or further.

 The whole routine in a few words: